CyrilCermak/modular_architecture_on_ios/modular_architecture_on_ios.md

 include:
   - ../../fastlane/build_settings.yml
 ```
-Before xcodegen starts generating the pbxproj project it processes and includes other yaml files if the include keyword is found.
-In case of the application framework this is extremely helpful as the build settings for each project can be described just by one yaml file.
+Before xcodegen starts generating the pbxproj project it processes and includes other YAML files if the include keyword is found.
+In case of the application framework, this is extremely helpful as the build settings for each project can be described just by one YAML file.

 Imagine a scenario where the iOS deployment version must be bumped up for the app.
 Since the app links also many frameworks which are being compiled before the app, their deployment target also needs to be bumped up.
 Without XcodeGen, each project would have to be modified to have the new deployment target.
-Even worse, when trying some build settings out instead of modifying it on each project a simple change in one file that is included into the others will do the trick.
+Even worse, when trying some build settings out instead of modifying it on each project a simple change in one file that is included in the others will do the trick.

-A simplified build settings yaml file could look like this:
+A simplified build settings YAML file could look like this:
 `fastlane/build_settings.yml`
 ```yaml
 options: